 Alias Example: Students Legal Name is William and their Preferred Alias (AKA) Name = Bill

-If the student is entering Prairie Rose School Division from another school division or private preschool, please provide these details.
+If the student is entering Prairie Rose Public Schools from another school division or private preschool, please provide these details.

 Transportation will be provided for resident students if the student resides at a distance of greater than 2.4 km from the site of the school that the Board has directed the student to attend, or if in the opinion of the Board, safety of the student would be enhanced by providing transportation services.

 School bus routes are designed to provide pick-up and drop-off services to the gate of the student’s residence.
 If the student’s residence is 0.4 km or greater from the gate, the school bus will pick up the student at the residence.
 However, the road to the residence must be maintained year round to allow safe travel and be kept clear from any hazards that could affect the safety of the students or the bus.

 If you haven't already registered for Bus Transportation Services, please contact our Transportation Department via Phone: